paysdoc/ES6TypeScript/README.md

 - lastName
 - id
 ```
-_This person file WILL be transpiled by gulp-typescript to js, but WILL NOT be included in the browser._
+_This person file WILL be transpiled by gulp-TypeScript to js, but WILL NOT be included in the browser._

 ###Assignment 2 Importing/Exporting
 ####Regular import/export (0..n per file)